 Michigan is in the process of building a three-component crisis services system for all Michiganders which is based on Substance Abuse and Mental Health Services Administration's (SAMHSA) National Guidelines for Behavioral Health Crisis: one statewide crisis line, mobile crisis, and crisis stabilization units.
 Michigan Crisis and Access Line (MiCAL) links to crisis services which are tailored to local regions and populations.
 It provides a clear access point to the varied and sometimes confusing array of behavioral health services in Michigan.
-988 is a federal new three digit dialing code for the National Prevention Suicide Lifeline (NSPL). that will go live in July 2022.
+988 is a new federal three digit dialing code for the National Prevention Suicide Lifeline (NSPL) expected to go live in July 2022.

-Over the last year, Michigan has participated in an extensive planning process grant involving a broad cross sector group of stakeholders.
+Over the last year, Michigan has participated in an extensive planning process grant with a broad cross sector group of stakeholders.
 This planning process was funded through Vibrant Emotional Health, which administers the NSPL.
 At the end of January 2022, MDHHS submitted Michigan's 988 Implementation Plan to both Vibrant and SAMHSA.
 This plan outlines 988 coverage for Michigan and implementation-related goals for the next two years.

-Michigan will integrate 988 into its developing crisis services system.
+t is Michigan's goal to integrate into the state's crisis services system.
 MiCAL, staffed by Common Ground, will provide 988 chat and text coverage statewide and 988 call coverage in all areas of the state except in Kent and Macomb Counties, where MiCAL will provide backup coverage.
 Network 180 in Kent County and Macomb County Community Mental Health (Macomb CMH), current NSPL providers and publicly funded community mental health services programs (CMHSPs), will provide primary call coverage for their respective counties.
 MiCAL will roll out regionally over the next several months to provide statewide coverage by the end of October 2022.
 Statewide 988 call coverage will occur by July 1, 2022.
-The rollout also establishes coordinated care partnerships for referrals and activation of face-to-face crisis services with each Prepaid Inpatient Health Plan (PIHP), CMHSPs, and state demonstration Commented [BJ(31]: Do we need something on PRISMM?
+The rollout also establishes coordinated care partnerships for referrals and activation of face-to-face crisis services with each Prepaid Inpatient Health Plan (PIHP), CMHSPs, and state demonstration